TusharPardhe/XPT-Extension/README.md

 A simple browser plugin built with ReactJs that allows users to save and monitor their XRP ledger accounts in real-time, visit this [link](https://xptxrpl.com/#/) to know more about the extension.
 All the features are listed below:

+## How to install?

+1. Click on the latest release.
+(Located towards the left section of your github screen under about section)
+2. Download dist.zip
+3. Unpack dist.zip and delete the zip file.
+4. Open your chrome browser and go to extension settings, here from the top right corner enable developer mode.
+5. Now click "Load Unpacked" button on the left corner of your chrome browser and select the unpacked dist folder.

+You are all set to use XPT :)

 ## Features